 A calculation of projected replacement rates also requires income prior to retirement.
-The items that comprise pre-retirement income include earnings, the return on 401(k) plans and other financial assets, and imputed rent from housing.
+The items that comprise pre-retirement income include earnings, the return on taxable financial assets, and imputed rent from housing.
 In essence, with regard to wealth, income in retirement equals the annuitized value of all financial and housing assets; income before retirement is simply the return on those same assets.2 Average lifetime income then serves as the denominator for each household's replacement rate.